Physician Assistant (Master of Physician Assistant Studies)

 Why Become a PA?

 Now is an exciting time to join the physician assistant profession.
-According to US News & World Report, the physician assistant profession ranks #1 on the 2019 list of Best Health Care Jobs in America and #3 on the 2019 list of Best Jobs in America.
-The Bureau of Labor Statistics lists the median annual salary of PAs at $108,610 and projects that the field will grow at a rate of 37% (much faster than average) between now and 2026.
+According to US News & World Report, the physician assistant profession ranks #2 on the list of Best Health Care Jobs in America and #3 on the 2019 list of Best Jobs in America.
+The Bureau of Labor Statistics lists the median annual salary of PAs at $108,610 and projects that the field are projected to grow 31% from 2018 to 2028, much faster than the average for all occupations.

 A PA is a nationally certified and state-licensed medical professional who practices medicine as a member of health care teams with physicians and other providers.
 PAs practice and prescribe medication in all 50 states, the District of Columbia, U.S. territories and in the uniformed services.
 Graduates of the Creighton PA program will be able to work and communicate effectively as leaders or members of a collaborative health care team to provide culturally competent, evidence-based patient-centered care.